Gauge-independent gravitational waves from a minimal dark $U(1)$ sector with viable dark matter candidates: Gravitational waves from first-order phase transition

 and find $6962$ points for which the phase transition completes successfully.
 The corresponding peak signals are shown in Fig.~\ref{Fig:GD}.
 The scatter points are color-coded by $T_{p}/m_{A^{\prime}}$ and by $v_{x}$.

-Although results obtained from a gauge-dependent potential do \emph{not} constitute definitive gravitational wave predictions for the $U(1)$ dark sector, the two panels nevertheless reveal clear trends that are instructive for understanding the underlying physics: larger symmetry breaking scales $v_x$ shift the gravitational wave signal toward higher frequencies, while smaller $v_x$ shift it toward lower frequencies.
-In our scan, the lowest peak frequencies approach the nanohertz band with $v_x\lesssim 100$~MeV.

-The temperature at which the transition occurs is also closely correlated with the signal strength: low-temperature transitions typically yield larger amplitudes, whereas transitions occurring at higher temperatures tend to produce much weaker signals.
+Although results obtained from a gauge-dependent potential do \emph{not} constitute definitive gravitational wave predictions for the dark $U(1)$ sector, the two panels nevertheless reveal clear trends that are instructive for understanding the underlying physics: \begin{itemize} \item The temperature at which the transition occurs is closely correlated with the signal strength: low-temperature transitions typically yield larger amplitudes, whereas transitions occurring at higher temperatures tend to produce much weaker signals. \item Larger symmetry breaking scales $v_x$ shift the gravitational wave signal toward higher frequencies, while smaller $v_x$ shift it toward lower frequencies. \end{itemize}

 To quantify the range of thermal regimes encountered in the gauge-dependent scan, we classify the successful transition points into four categories according to the ratio $T_{p}/m_{A^{\prime}}$, with the supercooled and (approximately) high-temperature regimes being the ones that can be treated within the gauge-independent framework: \begin{enumerate} \item Supercooled phase transition: $T_{p}/m_{A^{\prime}}\lesssim0.2$; \item (Moderately) low-temperature phase transition: $0.2 < T_{p}/m_{A^{\prime}} < 0.5$; \item Intermediate regime: $0.5 < T_{p}/m_{A^{\prime}}<2$; \item (Approximately) high-temperature phase transition: $T_{p}/m_{A^{\prime}}\gtrsim2$. \end{enumerate} The number of points and the corresponding fractions in each category are summarized in Table~\ref{TableFrac}, and the overall composition is illustrated by the pie chart in Fig.~\ref{Fig:pie}.